Are We Still On The Subject of the Supernatural?

 on account of Korah. - Numbers 16:44-49

-previous rebellion, but wickedness and a second revolt against God and Moses began (Numbers 16:41) This time they unfairly attacked Moses blaming him for the death of "the Lord's people."
+The context of this is that the people had rebelled against God and Moses.
+(Numbers 16:1-35).
+This first rebellion resulted in 250 people dying.
+As harsh as the penalty was, wickedness continued and a second revolt against God and Moses arose (Numbers 16:41).
+This time they unfairly attacked Moses blaming him for the death of "the Lord's people."
 This was more serious than the first revolt.
 The people had not learned.
-The prescribed penalty for revolt against God is death... and a deadly plague starts spreading among the people.
-Moses and Aaron intercede on behalf of the people and the plague is stopped after killing 14,700 people, victims of their own folly
+The prescribed penalty for revolt against God is death... and a deadly plague began spreading among the people.
+Moses and Aaron intercede on behalf of the people and the plague ends after killing 14,700 people… victims of their own folly.

 The people knew that the penalty for rebelling against God was death.
-They had just seen that happen shortly before this.
+They had seen that happen just a short time previously.
 Yet they rebelled again, turning against both God and Moses.
-The just and appropriate penalty had to be applied, and God imposed that penalty Himself this time.
+The just and appropriate penalty could not be avoided.
+God imposed that penalty Himself this time2.

 I will also strike down the inhabitants of this city, both man and beast; they will die of a great pestilence. - Jeremiah 21:6

-Without God's protection the powerful Babylonians are able to lay siege to Jerusalem, causing hunger and disease to spread in the city.
+Without God's protection, the powerful Babylonians are able to lay siege to Jerusalem, causing hunger and disease to spread in the city.
 Eventually the city falls and the Babylonians take many Israelites into captivity.
-Babylon captures Jerusalem three times and eventually transports nearly all of its residents to Babylon.
+Over a period of 21 years, Babylon captures Jerusalem three times and eventually transports nearly all of its residents to Babylon.
+The punishment not only fits the "crime," but also is exactly what Israel asked for.
+Israel turned away from God, so God gave then what they wanted, He turned away from them.

 New Testament attributes the following afflictions to demons: blindness (Matthew 12:22); muteness (Matthew 9:32-33); lameness (Luke 13:11,16); epilepsy (Matthew 17:14-18); and insanity (Mark 5:1-13).

 Yes, demons can do these things, or create symptoms that make it appear these "afflictions" exist in a person.
-But, the Bible in no way teaches that these "afflictions" are always caused by demons.
+However, the Bible in no way teaches that these "afflictions" are always caused by demons.
 Jesus cast out many demons in order to heal people.
-But, what was more common was that Jesus just healed people, with no need to get rid of demons... because the sickness or affliction was not caused by demons.
+However, it was much more common for Jesus to heal people, with no need to get rid of demons, because demons were not the cause of the sickness or affliction.

-What St. Augustine believed, or what Martin Luther believed, must always be compared with scripture.
+However, that is not the point.
+The humanist claim that “Christian theologians during those centuries thought the plagues were caused by the anger of God or the malevolence of Satan.” is meaningless.
+What “Christian theologians” such as St. Augustine believed, or what Martin Luther believed, must always be compared with scripture.
 Even the greatest Biblical scholars are fallible.
 The Apostle Paul commended the Bereans for checking what he taught against scripture:

 The brethren immediately sent Paul and Silas away by night to Berea, and when they arrived, they went into the synagogue of the Jews.
 Now these [the Bereans]